borgbackup/borg/docs/deployment.rst

            borg serve --restrict-path /home/backup/repos/<client fqdn>",
            no-port-forwarding,no-X11-forwarding,no-pty <keytype> <key> <host>

-**NOTE** The text shown above needs to be written on a single line!
+.. note:: The text shown above needs to be written on a single line!

 The options which are added to the key will perform the following: